SmilealniS/olive-backend/README.md

 ## License

-The application is licensed under the NPM team.
+The service is licensed under the NPM team.